rahimnagori/react-journey/README.md

 - Tailwind is very light weight.
 - When parcel bundles it, only the classes which are used in the application, are imported and added in the bundle.
 Makes the application faster.

+## Higher order component

+- Takes a component, enhances the component and returns a component.

+## Controlled and uncontrolled component